Mateusz-Dera/ROCm-AI-Installer/README.md

 ```bash
 wget -O - https://example.com/script.sh | bash
 ```
+4. Select installation path.
+5. Select ROCm installation if you are upgrading or running the script for the first time.
+6. Install selected interfaces
-4. Go to the installation path with the selected interface and run:
+7. Go to the installation path with the selected interface and run:
 ```bash
 ./run.sh
 ```